AmphiBee/wpgb-extended/README.md

 ])
 ```

+###  Registering facets

+@TODO

-### Facets sync
+## Content sync

-WPGB Extended allows you to synchronize all of your facets.
+WPGB Extended allows you to synchronize all of your content (grids, cards, facets).
 This is useful when working with multiple environments (local, staging, production).
 Like Advanced Custom Fields, the facets are stored in json files.
 By default, they are stored in your theme folder (`wpgb-json` folder).
 You can customize this folder with the `wp_grid_builder/sync/json_folder` filter

-###  Registering facets

-@TODO
+It's possible to deactivate the synchronization globally with the filter `wp_grid_builder/enable_sync` or to deactivate it by entity with the filter `wpgb/{$type}/enable_sync` (ex. `wpgb/card/enable_sync`)